50Hours/50Hours.github.io/ctf/HCMUS-CTF.md

 Fortunately, base64 encoding is not bijective.
 So crafting $m_1$ and $m_2$ is not so difficult.

+The reason why the len of the message must be less than N is you can use 2 strings with the same N-prefix to create the same k, e.g **abcdef** and **abcde** in case N = 5.

 **Pitfall:** My linear equation lacks of a final random term.
 So if the message is 0 then k is 1.
 Many team exploit this to solve the challenge.
 Sadly :(

 ## Final